markgw/uh-nlp2021/docs/week5/index.md

 ## Exercise 4: Topic modelling

-We will use the [Gensim package](https://radimrehurek.com/gensim/models/ldamodel.html) to perform topic modelling on a corpus of news articles.
+We will use the [Gensim package](https://radimrehurek.com/gensim/models/ldamodel.html) to train topic models.

 Check whether Gensim is installed and importable:
 ````python